inUtil-info/wascraper/examples/readme.md

 ---

-The descriptions provided are, as you guessed, from chatGPT  :)
+The descriptions you read above are, as you guessed, from chatGPT  :)